-Sabine Selchow is Fellow in the Civil Society and Human Security Research Unit, Department of International Development at the London School of Economics, where she is in charge of the ‘Culture/s’-research component of the ERC-funded project “Security in Transition”.
+Dr Sabine Selchow (PhD, LSE) is Research Fellow in the Civil Society and Human Security Research Unit, Department of International Development, London School of Economics, where she is in charge of the ‘Culture/s’-research component of the ERC-funded project “Security in Transition”.

-For more information see: http://www2.lse.ac.uk/internationalDevelopment/whosWho/selchows.aspx
+For more information see: Sabine’s personal website: http://www.sabineselchow.com

 Contact: Dr Sabine Selchow, s.u.selchow [at] lse.ac.uk

 - Negotiations of the »New World«: The Omnipresence of »Global« as a Political Phenomenon

 - The paths not (yet) taken: Ulrich Beck, the ‘cosmopolitized world’ and security studies

 - The Construction of “European security” in “The European Union in a Changing Global Environment”: A Systematic Analysis

 - From Hybrid Peace to Human Security: Rethinking EU Strategy towards Conflict